 BIO

-Gonzalo Maggi was born in Buenos Aires in 1984.
-He studied film directing at University of Film (Argentina).
-He participated in the Artists’ Program at Torcuato Di Tella University in 2013, and he was awarded the Argentinian National Endowment for the Arts (FNA)-Haroldo Conti Memory Center Grant in 2014.
-He has attended workshops and art clinics with Gabriel Valansi, Alberto Goldenstein, Hernán Marina, and Juan Travnik.
+Gonzalo Maggi (1984) is an artist and curator based in London/Buenos Aires.
+He studied Film Directing at the University of Cinema (Argentina).
+In 2013, he participated in the Artists’ Program at Torcuato Di Tella University, followed by the Artists’ Program of the National Endowment for the Arts (FNA) at the Haroldo Conti Memory Center in 2014.
+He has also attended workshops and art clinics with Gabriel Valansi, Alberto Goldenstein, Hernán Marina, and Juan Travnik.

-In 2013, he held his first solo exhibition titled “Silencioso pero insiste”, curated by Alberto Goldenstein at Ricardo Rojas Cultural Center.
-In 2014, he exhibited at Teatro de la Ribera with the curatorship of Juan Travnik under the title "Inminencia".
-In 2019, he presented his third solo exhibition titled "NO DESPERTAR LA CIUDAD" at Munar.
-He has also participated in group exhibitions such as "Orbitar" (UNGS, 2019), "Ficciones al margen" (Pasto Gallery, 2017), "Paisajes humanos" (Winzavod, Moscow, Russia, 2015), "Desde los bordes" (M.A.C.R.O., 2014), "DOS" (Lebensohn Foundation, 2013), and "Territorios" (FNA, 2013).
+In 2013, he held his first solo exhibition titled “Quiet Yet Relentless”, curated by Alberto Goldenstein at Ricardo Rojas Cultural Center.
+In 2014, he exhibited at Teatro de la Ribera with the curatorship of Juan Travnik under the title “Imminence”.
+In 2019, he presented his third solo exhibition titled "Not to Wake the City" curated by Carlos Herrera at Munar.
+He has also participated in group exhibitions such as "Orbitar" (UNGS, 2019), "Ficciones al margen" (Pasto Gallery, 2017), "Paisajes humanos" (Winzavod, Moscow, Russia, 2015), "Desde los bordes" (M.A.C.R.O., 2014), "DOS" (Lebensohn Foundation, 2013), and "Territorios" (FNA, 2013), among others.

 His works have been exhibited in museums such as M.A.C.R.O, Emilio Caraffa Museum, M.A.C, Evita Museum of Fine Arts, Palais de Glace, and M.A.C.L.A.
 He has also exhibited in galleries including Aldo de Sousa, Pasto, Carla Rey, Arte x Arte, and Bisagra Contemporary Art, as well as in foundations and cultural centers such as Ricardo Rojas Cultural Center, Recoleta Cultural Center, and Lebensohn Foundation.